Request a Consultation

 A Proven Track Record with Montana Estates

-We have handled complex, multi-property estate auctions across Montana — managing the entire process from consultation through closing.
+National Auction USA has handled complex, multi-property estate auctions across Montana — managing the entire process from consultation through closing.

 David F. Callies Estate — Great Falls & Havre, MT

 When the Callies estate required the liquidation of sixteen real estate properties across two Montana cities, National Auction USA managed the entire process — from cataloging and marketing each parcel to running a coordinated online auction event.
 Properties ranged from river frontage building sites and residential homes to rural acreage and airstrip parcels.
-All sixteen properties were sold at auction in a single coordinated event.
+All sixteen properties sold at auction in a single coordinated event.

 16